MeanderingProgrammer/render-markdown.nvim/README.md

         top_pad = 0,
         -- Amount of empty lines below LaTeX blocks bottom_pad = 0,
     },
+    html = {
+        -- Turn on / off all HTML rendering enabled = true,
+        -- Whether HTML comments should be concealed or not conceal_comments = true,
+    },
     on = {
         -- Called when plugin initially attaches to a buffer